msteveb/tmake/README.md

   some basic compiler settings.
 Most settings are still hard-coded here.
 - Create settings.conf and include/polarssl/autoconf.h
 - Modify include/polarssl/config.h to include autoconf.h (to avoid overwriting current version)
-- Currently tmake only supports building polarssl as a static lib (now fixed)
+- tmake can build either static lib or shared lib
 - Created polarsslwrap based on axtlswrap
 - Test directory uses code generation. scripts/generate\_code.pl was hard to work with because it wanted to generate output in the current dir.